Kenny Nolan (album)

-Kenny Nolan is the eponymous debut album from singer-songwriter Kenny Nolan.
+Kenny Nolan is the debut album from singer-songwriter Kenny Nolan.
 It featured two U.S. top 20 hits, "I Like Dreamin'" and "Love's Grown Deep".
 Both songs did equally well or better in Canada.
 Another track, "My Eyes Get Blurry", reached No. 97 in the U.S.

 The song, "Wakin' Up to Love", was recorded by Frankie Valli on his 1975 Closeup album, and also covered by Jimmy Dean in 1976 for his album, I.O.U.

 Track listing

 All tracks are written by Kenny Nolan, except "Wakin' Up to Love" by Nolan and Bob Crewe.